Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis: Proving Hardness with Self-Joins

+Since we have a good understanding of the complexity of self-join-free queries, we are interested in comparing the complexity of general conjunctive queries to self-join-free queries with the same shape.
+More formally, we associate a self-join-free query $q'$ to any query $q$ by giving distinct names to all relation symbols.
+As an example, the self-join-free query associated to $R(x_1,x_2) \land R(x_2,x_3)$ is $R_1(x_1,x_2) \land R_2(x_2,x_3)$.
+Notice that this modification does not affect properties such as acyclicity or free-connexity.

+Going from a query $q$ to its associated self-join-free query $q'$ can only make the evaluation task harder.
+This folklore proposition holds since $q'$ can be used to compute $q$, and it implies that the upper bounds of Theorem~\ref{dichotomy-sjf} also hold for queries with self-joins.

-\begin{lemmarep} For any conjunctive query $q$, its associated self-join-free query $q'$ is at least as hard as $q$ for enumeration, computing all solutions and computing one solution. \end{lemmarep} \begin{proof} Given a database $D$ for $q$ we compute a database $D'$ for $q'$ such that the answers of $q$ over $D$ can be reconstructed from the answers of $q'$ over $D'$.
+\begin{propositionrep} For any conjunctive query $q$, its associated self-join-free query $q'$ is at least as hard as $q$ for {the evaluation problem, the testing problem, and the enumeration problem.} \end{propositionrep} \begin{proof} Given a database $D$ for $q$ we compute a database $D'$ for $q'$ such that the answers of $q$ over $D$ can be reconstructed from the answers of $q'$ over $D'$.
 The database $D'$ is constructed from $D$ by duplicating each relation $R$ as many times as its number of occurrences in $q$, one for each new symbol used in $q'$ as a replacement of $R$.
 The reduction can be done in linear time, and $q(D)=q'(D')$. \end{proof}

+When trying to show the other direction, reducing the self-join-free query to its initial query with self-joins, we need more care.
+Let us now explain why the lower bounds of \Cref{dichotomy-sjf} only apply to self-join-free queries.